-Hydration: It’s one of those things we “should be doing,” but we often forget throughout the day.
-Whether we’re just not thirsty or we’re so busy that we forget to take a sip, there are many reasons why nearly 75% of Americans are chronically dehydrated.
+Hydration: It’s one of those things we know we “should be doing,” but we often forget to drink enough water throughout the day.
+(I can be SO guilty of this!!)
+Whether we’re just not thirsty or we’re so busy that we forget to take a sip, there are many reasons why nearly 75% of Americans are chronically dehydrated…and that’s a BIG deal:

 According to the Mayo Clinic, “Thirst isn’t always a reliable early indicator of the body’s need for water.
 Many people, particularly older adults, don’t feel thirsty until they’re already dehydrated.”